Cent Kalyani Scheme, Objectives, Interest Rates, Fees, Key Takeaways

 The scheme offers a maximum loan of 100 lacs, which is 1 crore INR.
 This is with a margin of 20% in the business.
 The minimum amount is 1 lacs, and concession rates of interest are offered up to 10 lacs.
 This means that for a loan amount of 1 lac, the borrower must finance 20,000 INR out of their own pockets.

-Cent Kalyani Scheme Loan Rates of interest
+Cent Kalyani Loan Rate of interest

 The rate of interest varies on the principal amount borrowed.
 The loan interest amount has various concession rates of different slabs of the borrowing amount.